 Under the No Action Alternative, potential breeding and foraging habitat for avocets, stilts, and terns would be lost as a result of unintentional levee breaching and the resulting development of vegetated marsh in some ponds, as well as development of vegetated, non-tidal, seasonal wetlands in some other ponds.
 Given the considerable inter-annual fluctuation in breeding abundance and distribution of terns, stilts and avocets in the South Bay, and the uncertainty related to the effect of displacement of California gull colonies on these birds, it is difficult to predict the magnitude of the impacts of the No Action Alternative on these pond-associated breeding birds.
-Nevertheless, given the importance of the Eden Landing pond complex to stilt and avocet numbers in the South Bay (Rintoul and others 2003) and the extent of potential pond habitat loss in that pond complex under the No Action Alternative, as well as the expected increases in predation pressure under this alternative, it is possible that population declines could be substantial.
+Nevertheless, given the importance of the Eden Landing pond complex to stilt and avocet numbers in the South Bay (Rintoul and others 2003) and the expected increases in predation pressure under this alternative, it is possible that population declines could be substantial.
 Therefore, Alternative A's contribution to the cumulative impact would be potentially significant.